p7e4/dnsearch/README.md

 using rapid7 open dns data search subdomain and reverse ip

 ## note

-+ It is recommended to use https://github.com/Cgboal/SonarSearch
+- It is recommended to use https://github.com/Cgboal/SonarSearch
+- If you encounter interruption problems with `nohup`, try `screen`
+- This will takes one day on a normal disk(maybe more), make sure you have 400g of free disk space

-## using docker(not finished yet!)
+## using docker

 1. `git clone --depth 1 https://github.com/p7e4/dnsearch && cd dnsearch`